GenomicsAotearoa/hts_workshop_mpi/docs/level2/13_shell_redirection.md

 # Working with redirection

+!!! clock "time"

     * Teaching: 30 minutes
     * Exercises: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Understand the basic idea or shell redirection and what can be done with it.
     * Understand the differences between redirecting to a file and another command.
     * Know that different command line tools can be linked together to produce complex operations.

     #### Keypoints

     * When a command on the shell is printing information to the terminal, we can capture and redirect that information to a new location or into a new command.
     * When redirecting to a file, we can create a new file, overwrite an existing file, or append to an existing file.
     * Each channel can be independently captured and directed to a new location.
 SUch locations include:

 ---

 ## Contents